fdurni/IndividualProject/README.md

 ###Problem Statement
 Many powerlifters rely on spreadsheets or notebooks to document their training schedules and keep track of their workouts.
 There is not a website that allows a user to input their training schedule, determines if any Personal Records (PRs) were set, and shows progression over time.

-I would like to build a website that will allow me to input my training schedule and upcoming powerlifting meets, show me my workout for the day, determine if a PR was set, and graph my progression over time.
+I would like to build a website that will allow me to input my training schedule and view my routines for the current week.

 ###Project Technologies/Techniques